jxmot/esp8266-PCF8574/README.md

 ## Preferred PCF8574 Circuit

-After working with the [HiLetgo PCF8574 I/O Expansion Module](https://www.amazon.com/dp/B01ICN5JB6/?coliid=I8Q5ILRP7FTWQ&colid=1JJSTU3ZZ46WB&psc=0&ref_=lv_ov_lig_dp_it) I determined that I'd prefer a few modifications to the board -
+After working with the [HiLetgo PCF8574 I/O Expansion Module](https://www.amazon.com/dp/B01ICN5JB6/?coliid=I8Q5ILRP7FTWQ&colid=1JJSTU3ZZ46WB&psc=0&ref_=lv_ov_lig_dp_it) I determined that I'd prefer a few modifications to the circuit -

 * Bring power and ground out to the header row that contains the I/O pins
 * Remove the interrupt line from the header row that contains the I/O pins
 * Add the interrupt line to the connectors that contain the I2C lines, power, and ground
 * Add a jumper block to the interrupt line that connects from the input I2C connector to the output connector (used when daisy-chaining the boards)
+* Find a way to place 2.5mm mounting holes on at least 3 corners of the board

 <p align="center">
   <img src="./mdimg/prefered-circuit-1158x986.png" width="70%" alt="Preferred PCF8574 Circuit" title="Preferred PCF8574 Circuit" style="border: 2px solid black;"/>